unicfdlab/hybridCentralSolvers/README.md

 United collection of hybrid  Central solvers based on central-upwind schemes of Kurganov and Tadmor and LTS support for steady-state calculations:  one-phase, two-phase and multicomponent versions.

 Only OpenFOAM+ version of the OpenFOAM technology is supported since 2018.
-Use branches digitef-dev-YYMM, where YYMM - corresponds to OpenFOAM+ version, for example 1812
+The framework contains next solvers:

+1. Compressible single phase flow solvers:
-1. **pimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas
+    - **pimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas

-2. **rhoPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow  of real gas
+    - **rhoPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow  of real gas

-3. **pimpleCentralDyMFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas with mesh motion
+    - **pimpleCentralDyMFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas with mesh motion
+    - **chtMultiRegionCentralFoam** -     Pressure-based semi implicit solver for conjugate simulation of compressible perfect gas flow  (Mach number is ranging from 0 to 6) and solid body heat transfer.
+2. Multi-component solvers:

-4. **reactingPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow with combustion and chemical reactions
+    - **reactingPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow with combustion and chemical reactions

-5. **reactingLagrangianPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow with combustion, particles motion, phase change and chemical reactions
+    - **reactingLagrangianPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow with combustion, particles motion, phase change and chemical reactions
+3. Multi-phase solvers:
+    - **interTwoPhaseCentralFoam** - pressure-based solver for compressible (0-4 Mach numbers) flow of two-phase media with account to viscosity and gravity.
+The solver utilizes VoF method for resolution of phase interface and ACID technique ( [https://doi.org/10.1016/j.jcp.2018.04.028]( https://doi.org/10.1016/j.jcp.2018.04.028)) to calculate properties in the region where both phases are present.
+    - **vofTwoPhaseCentralFoam** - an improved version (since OpenFOAM+ 2312) of **interTwoPhaseCentralFoam** solver that uses volumetric fluxes for transport (increased robustness).

-6. **twoPhaseMixingCentralFoam** - Transient Eulerian two-phase solver.
+    - **twoPhaseMixingCentralFoam** - Transient Eulerian two-phase solver.
 Liquid and gas are considered as compressible fluids.
 Mass transfer at the interface is not accounted.

-7. **twoPhaseMixingCentralDyMFoam** - Transient Eulerian two-phase solver with dynamic meshes.
+    - **twoPhaseMixingCentralDyMFoam** - Transient Eulerian two-phase solver with dynamic meshes.
 Liquid and gas are considered as compressible fluids.
 Mass transfer at the interface is not accounted.

-8. **chtMultiRegionCentralFoam** -     Pressure-based semi implicit solver for conjugate simulation of compressible perfect gas flow  (Mach number is ranging from 0 to 6) and solid body heat transfer.

-9. **interTwoPhaseCentralFoam** - pressure-based solver for compressible (0-4 Mach numbers) flow of two-phase media with account to viscosity and gravity.
-The solver utilizes VoF method for resolution of phase interface and ACID technique ( [https://doi.org/10.1016/j.jcp.2018.04.028]( https://doi.org/10.1016/j.jcp.2018.04.028)) to calculate properties in the region where both phases are present.

 # Meeting points for users and developers
 [To the contents](#Contents)